tshubham7/go-microservices/readme.md

     I have downloaded protoc-3.13.0-linux-x86_32.zip file as i am having linux system. unzip the file and put the content of the bin folder to your go path go/bin folder so that you can access it like other services, you can also set the path its up to you

-# api doc

-    find the swagger documentation for restful api at dir specs/swagger/api.yaml

-    find the postman collection for restful api at dir specs/postman/collection.json

 # services